The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model: Radiative Corrections to superallowed beta decays

 \subsubsection{Connection between the two approaches}

+{The EFT formalism in Refs.\cite{Cirigliano:2024msg,Cirigliano:2024rfk} attempts to cover \textit{all} EM effects that enter superallowed decays, including short-distance QED effects, Fermi function, shape factor, single-nucleon RC, nucleus-dependent RC, and even the ISB correction (which is also due to the EM interaction), which are all treated differently in the traditional approach, under a unified framework.
+As a consequence, there is a lot of reshuffling of different pieces of physics encoded in different terms at the right hand side of Eq.\eqref{eq:Vud}.
+The EFT version of that equation reads:

+with explanations as follows.
+First, in replacement of $1+\Delta_R^V$ in Eq.\eqref{eq:Vud}, the EFT master formula utilizes $[C_\text{eff}^{g_V}]^2$ that encodes the effect of hard and soft photons through the running and matching from the electroweak scale to an arbitrary, low renormalization scale $\mu$.
+The $\mu$-dependence is canceled by $\overline{\mathcal{F}}(\mu)$, an EFT version of $\mathcal{F}$:

+where $\bar{f}(\mu)$, $\bar{\delta}_R'(\mu)$, $\overline{\delta_\text{NS}}$ and $\overline{\delta_C}$ are the EFT versions of the statistical rate function, outer RC, nucleus-dependent RC and ISB correction, respectively.
+Terms that involve renormalization group running to sum up large logarithms will depend on the renormalization scale $\mu$.
+Since $V_{ud}$ is a scheme-independent quantity, the right hand side of Eq.\eqref{eq:Vud} and \eqref{eq:VudEFT} must be the same, although each of the individual components can be quite different.
+A qualitative comparison of different components in the two formalisms can be found in Table I of Ref. \cite{Cirigliano:2024msg}.

-The two different descriptions of $\delta_\text{NS}$ must be equivalent and it is important their connections in order to properly compare different results.
-The current algebra approach deals explicitly with the nuclear ``axial'' $\gamma W$-box diagram, while the EFT approach represents a general treatment of all electromagnetic effects.
-To connect the two approaches we simply identify components in the latter that comes from the axial $\gamma W$-box diagram.
+The main difference between the traditional and EFT master formula of $|V_{ud}|^2_{0^+}$ originates from the reshuffling of electroweak logarithms and higher-order ($\mathcal{O}(\alpha^n)$, $n\geq 2$) perturbative QED corrections from one term to another.
+Meanwhile, the positions of the non-perturbative terms at $\mathcal{O}(\alpha)$, which carry the largest theory uncertainties, remain untouched.
+This allows for a meaningful comparison between the two approaches.
+For instance, the single-nucleon axial $\gamma W$ box diagram that enters $\Delta_R^V$ is encoded in $[C_\text{eff}^{g_V}(\mu)]^2$ in the EFT formalism.
+At the nuclear level, the traditional (current algebra) approach for $\delta_{NS}$ deals explicitly with the nuclear ``axial'' $\gamma W$-box diagram, while $\overline{\delta_\text{NS}}$ in the EFT approach includes contributions from the Feynman diagrams as well.} To connect the two approaches we simply identify components in the EFT approach that come from the axial $\gamma W$-box diagram.
 In long-distance two-body contributions, this is represented by the two-body potentials that are linear to $g_A$, namely $\mathcal{V}_0^\text{mag}$ and $\mathcal{V}_0^\text{rec,1}$.
 Additionally, the counterterm potential serves to cancel the UV divergence of the nuclear matrix element of $\mathcal{V}_0^\text{mag}$, so they have to appear together.
-As a result, we have the following matching~\cite{Seng:2025hnz}:
+As a result, the following matching relation can be obtained~\cite{Seng:2025hnz}: